Wednesday, 8 March 2023

 • Tritotrochaic caesura.
 The result of a hexameter line using a colon combination of 5½ + 6½ beats.
 Equivalently: colon break between the two short syllables of the third foot.
 The name is ancient, from Greek τρίτη τροχαικὴ τομή (Bassett 1919: 353).

 • Wernicke’s Law.
-A word ending in the rhythm — — at the end of a spondaic fourth foot (i.e. immediately before a bucolic caesura) will normally have that spondaic rhythm naturally.
+A word ending in the rhythm — — at the end of beat 8 (i.e. a spondaic fourth foot, immediately before a bucolic caesura) will normally have that spondaic rhythm naturally.
 That is, there will be no need to length the last syllable by position.
-Related to Hermann’s Bridge: a word in this position ending — ⏑ would violate either Wernicke’s Law (if the last syllable is lengthened by position) or Hermann’s Bridge.
+Related to Hermann’s Bridge: a word in this position ending — ⏑ would violate either Wernicke’s Law (if the last syllable is lengthened by position) or Hermann’s Bridge (if it remains short).

 References and further reading